Annapolis Royal: Geography

+Annapolis Royal, Nova Scotia, situated on a peninsula jutting into the Annapolis Basin, an inlet of the Bay of Fundy.

 Annapolis Royal is situated in a good but shallow harbour at the western end of the fertile Annapolis Valley, nestled between the North and South mountains which define the valley.
-The town is on south bank of the Annapolis River facing the heavily tidal Annapolis Basin.
+The town is on the south bank of the Annapolis River facing the heavily tidal Annapolis Basin.
 The riverside forms the waterfront for this historic town.
 Directly opposite Annapolis Royal on the northern bank of the river is the community of Granville Ferry.
 Allains Creek joins the Annapolis River at the town, defining the western side of the community.
 The Bay of Fundy, on the other side of the North Mountain, is 10 kilometres north of the town.

 The Annapolis Basin, Annapolis River, Annapolis County, and the Annapolis Valley all take their name from the town.

 Climate

 Annapolis Royal has a humid continental climate (Köppen Dfb) and typically has mild summers, cold winters and is wet all year.